movestore/Template_R_Function_App/developer_README.md

 ```

 1. `./RFunction.R`: This is the entrypoint for your App logic.
-MoveApps will call this function during a workflow execution which includes your App. **The file must be named `RFunction.R`, do not alter it!**
+MoveApps will call this function during a Workflow execution which includes your App. **The file must be named `RFunction.R`, do not alter it!**
 1. `./appspec.json`: This file defines the settings and metadata of your App, for details refer to the [MoveApps User Manual](https://docs.moveapps.org/#/appspec)
 1. `./renv.lock`: Definition of the dependencies of your App.
 We use `renv` as library manager.
 Optional.
 1. `./data/**`: Resources of the SDK